 Benefits of a Combined Heated/Permeable Pavement System

 With a heated pavement system, snow and ice melt immediately to prevent accumulation, but if the surface is not graded properly, or if the pavement settles or degrades over time, there can be pooling or other issues.
 In comparison, a permeable system allows melting snow to drain into the joints and down into the subsurface rather than remaining on the surface and refreezing into ice.
 Typically, a plow clears the bulk of the snow, ice melt is applied, and the water goes away.
-However, with a combined heated permeable pavement system, no plowing or ice melt is needed.
+However, with a combined heated permeable pavement system, plowing or ice melt is typically not needed.
 All snow or freezing rain that hits the surface melts and drains immediately.
 Plus, concrete pavers are more durable than poured concrete or asphalt, ensuring increased longevity of a properly working system.
 After two winters, the homeowners report that the system is performing beautifully, with no water or snow accumulation whatsoever.

 How Does It Work?